fiseni/fiseni.github.io/_posts/2023-11-25-soft-delete.markdown

 ```

 ### Option 3
-In Option2, we didn't have to account for OwnsMany since thos entities won't be mapped to the same table anyway.
-But, with the introduction of JSON arrays in EF Core 8, that is possible now.
+In Option 2, we didn't have to account for OwnsMany since those entities won't be mapped to the same table anyway.
+But, with the introduction of JSON columns in EF Core, that is possible now.
 The `entry.References` don't include collections, and searching through `entry.Collections` or `entry.Navigations` is not straightforward either.
 So, we have to come up with an alternative approach.
 We'll fetch all owned entries in the tracker, and then check whether they're owned by a given deleted EntityEntry.

 ```csharp
 public override Task<int> SaveChangesAsync(CancellationToken cancellationToken = default)